Tales from the Crypt (film): Plot

-Joanne Clayton (Joan Collins) kills her husband Richard (Martin Boddey) on Christmas Eve.
-She prepares to hide his body, but hears a radio announcement of a homicidal maniac (Oliver MacGreevy) on the loose.
-She sees the killer (who is dressed in a Santa Claus costume) outside her house, but cannot call the police without exposing her own crime.
+The beautiful and glamorous Joanne Clayton kills her much older husband Richard on Christmas Eve to collect his insurance.
+She prepares to hide his body, but is interrupted by a radio announcement of a homicidal maniac lurking in the night.
+She sees the killer (who is dressed in a Santa Claus costume) outside her home, but cannot call the police without exposing her own crime.
+She locks up the doors and windows, before dragging her husband’s body and plummeting it down the basement.

-After cleaning up, Joanne finally attempts to call the police (with the intention to make them believe the maniac killed her husband).
-However, her young daughter Carol (Chloe Franks) — believing the maniac to be Santa — unlocks the door and lets him into the house, whereupon he starts to strangle Joanne.
+After cleaning up the murder scene, Joanne attempts to phone the police (with the intention of making them believe the maniac killed her husband).
+However, her young daughter Carol — believing the maniac to be Santa — unlocks the door and lets him into the house, whereupon he strangles Joanne to death by the fire.